 This technique is part of my natural self taught practice.

-I primary work with symbols and myths.
+I primarily work with the horse, dogs, sailboats, bicycles and symbols and myths.
 Its not about the Horse was a title at my University of Kentucky exhibit in 1999.
 I never dreamed I would paint so many horses.

 Running for Roses was commissioned by The New Omni Hotel in Louisville Kentucky.
 As I worked up the piece I found myself writing in the negative space each Kentucky Derby Winner.